-ARTICLE H.75.2.
+ARTICLE H.77.2.
 WAIVER FROM NIH IMPOSED CONTRACTOR HEALTH AND SAFETY REQUIREMENTS

 - a.
 The Contractor may request a waiver from the requirements contained in the Contractor Health and Safety Requirements section.
-The waiver does not release the contractor, subcontractor, or any party associated with this contract from federal, state, and local health and safety requirements. - b.
+The waiver does not release the Contractor, subcontractor, or any party associated with this contract from federal, state, and local health and safety requirements. - b.
 The following must be addressed used when requesting a waiver or a variance: - i.
 The request must state the specific Contractor Health and Safety Requirement to be waived.
 State the period of time the requested waiver will cover. - ii.
 Details as to why it is not possible or practical to comply with the requirement. - iii.
 The request must explain the impact on the Contractor operations and services if this waiver is not approved. - iv.
 Statement as to whether a waiver (total elimination of the requirement) or a variance (retaining the basic requirement but doing it differently) is being sought. - v.
 Explanation of the method the Contractor suggests using in lieu of the existing requirement and how it provides protection equal to or greater than the requirement under waiver review.
 The burden of proof rests with the requesting Contractor. - vi.
 The waiver request must be submitted to the NIH Contracting Officer, the NIH Contracting Officer Representative and DOHS Safety Officer (safety@nih.gov) prior to commencing services.

-\\\\(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM SERVICES, AND FACILITIES SERVICES.
+(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM SERVICES, AND FACILITIES SERVICES.

-ARTICLE H.75.3.
+ARTICLE H.77.3.
 NIH REQUIRED SAFETY TRAINING MANDATE

-- 1. As a minimum all Contractor and subcontractor personnel working at NIH shall be certified as having successfully completed the OSHA 10-hour General Industry Outreach class or OSHA 10-hour Construction Industry Outreach class.
-The OSHA 30-hour course can be substituted for the 10-hour course. - 2.
-Proof of completion may be demonstrated through either: 1) the presentation of a bona fide student course completion card issued by the federal OSHA Training Institute; 2) or the presentation of documentation provided to an employee by a trainer certified by the Institute pending the actual issuance of the completion card. - 3.
-Any card with an issuance date more than five (5) years shall not constitute proof of compliance with this requirement. - 4.
-Any employee required to complete the safety and health course required under this section who has not completed the course shall be subject to removal from the worksite if the
+- a.
+As a minimum all Contractor and subcontractor personnel working at NIH shall be certified as having successfully completed the OSHA 10-hour General Industry Outreach class or OSHA 10-hour Construction Industry Outreach class.
+The OSHA 30-hour course can be substituted for the 10-hour course. - b.
+Proof of completion may be demonstrated through either: 1) the presentation of a bona fide student course completion card issued by the federal OSHA Training Institute; 2) or the presentation of documentation provided to an employee by a trainer certified by the Institute pending the actual issuance of the completion card. - c.
+Any card with an issuance date more than five (5) years shall not constitute proof of compliance with this requirement. - d.
+Any employee required to complete the safety and health course required under this section who has not completed the course shall be subject to removal from the worksite if the employee does not provide documentation of having completed such course by the fifteenth day after the date the employee is found to be in noncompliance.

-\\\\(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM SERVICES, AND FACILITIES SERVICES.
+(FOR ORF USE ONLY: USE BELOW IN ALL SOLICITATIONS AND CONTRACTS FOR CONSTRUCTION, CQM SERVICES, AND FACILITIES SERVICES.

-ARTICLE H.75.4.
+ARTICLE H.77.4.
 NIH SAFETY PROFICIENCY REQUIREMENTS

-- a.
-Contractor Safety Program Assessment: The NIH is committed to providing a safe environment for its employees, guests, and patients.
+- 1. Contractor Safety Program Assessment: The NIH is committed to providing a safe environment for its employees, guests, and patients.
 Safety, as demonstrated during previous contracts, may be used in the past performance evaluation of a Contractor.
 Contractors are required to enroll in the Contractor Safety Assessment Program (CSAP).
 The prime Contractor is responsible for ensuring that all subcontractors have completed the CSAP prior to beginning work at NIH.
 This program is used to assess Contractor's commitment to safety through a review of lagging and leading indicators.
 Contractors will be required to address program deficiencies prior to performing work.
 The assessment process requires the following items: - i.
 Company Information - ii.
 Insurance Experience Modification Rate (EMR) - iii.
-General Liability Claims - iv.
+General Liability Claims

+- iv.
 OSHA Citation History (previous three years) - v.
 Safety Program Elements